marcaurele/acloudguru-aws-certified-solution-architect/SECURITY.md

 - AWS KMS keys are rotated every year
 - Able to encrypt a non-encrypted EBS from a snapshot, when copying it, or can change the key used to encrypt the volume
 - EC2 keypair only appends the key to any existing authorized_keys file existing in the base image.
 Can be used to restore access using keys only with a new image creation and new instance.
+- Keys admin can administrate but not use.
+- Keys users can use the key but not manage it (rotation, ...).
+- Key in the destination region must be used for cross region replication.
+- Imported key material, AWS manages lifecycle of the key, if the key has an expiry, it is automatically deleted at that date without soft deletion period.

 #### KMS Grants